WinkyZhu/GridProgress/README.md

 # GridProgress
 GridProgress项目需求
->Gradle:
+## Usage
->Add it in your root build.gradle at the end of repositories:
+Add it in your root build.gradle at the end of repositories:
 ```groovy
 allprojects {
 	repositories {